 Gold Reserves by Country

-The World Gold Council reported at the end of 2020 that physical gold purchases, specifically for national reserves, was at a 50-year high and the second highest total on record.
+The World Gold Council reported at the end of 2023 that physical gold purchases, specifically for national reserves, was historically very high and the second highest total on record after a record purchase amount in 2022.
 Many countries diversify their reserve funds to be a mixture of assets, but the economic uncertainty and turbulence of the past decade has seen a steady growth in gold buying and an increase in the percentage of reserve funds that physical gold makes up for a nation.

 What is a Gold Reserve?